 Arizona State University (ASU) Online

-ASU provides a Bachelor of Science in Sociology online, featuring 7.5-week courses.
-The 120-credit program includes general education and major coursework.
-Despite the accelerated format, most students still need at least two years to graduate even with transfer credits.
+ASU offers an online Bachelor of Science in Sociology with 7.5-week courses.
+The 120-credit program includes general education requirements and sociology major coursework.
+The shorter course format can support faster progress, but most students still need at least two years to graduate even with transfer credits.

 San Diego State University (SDSU) Global Campus

-SDSU's online Bachelor of Arts in Sociology is a degree-completion program requiring at least 60 transferable units.
-Taught by the same faculty as on-campus courses, it focuses on social structures and research skills.
-It suits working adults but is not structured as a one-year program for most.
+SDSU Global Campus offers an online Bachelor of Arts in Sociology as a degree-completion program requiring at least 60 transferable units.
+Courses are taught by the same faculty as on-campus courses and focus on social structures, social issues, and research skills.
+The program is suited to working adults and transfer students, but it is not structured as a one-year program for most learners.

 Why Consider Taking Up One-Year Online Sociology Programs?